betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 ---
 ### Preparing the spreadsheet

-You need to copy/paste these three formulas into the relevant cell on each green row - I did a few extra rows than the number of runners in the markets I was looking at, just in case the fields are bigger in future events.
+You need to copy/paste these three formulas into the relevant cell on each green row - I copied mine into all of the coloured cells in the sheet, just in case the fields are bigger in future events.
 Excel is clever enough to automatically update the relative links in the formulas, so you should be able to copy/paste the same formula into each cell as long as you've got your [relative and absolute references straight](https://support.office.com/en-us/article/switch-between-relative-absolute-and-mixed-references-dfec08cd-ae65-4f56-839e-5f0d8d0baca9).

 - **Trigger bet rule:** this is the bet trigger Excel formula we created earlier, and it needs to go in column L (L9 for the first runner).